taikoxyz/taiko-mono/packages/blobstorage/README.md

 What is still missing is:

-- small refinements and DevOps (prod-grade DB with creditentials, proper containerization)
+- small refinements and DevOps (prod-grade DB with credentials, proper containerization)